AtomMaterialUI/material-theme-docs/docs/acknowledgements.md

 This is the pro version of the famous Monokai theme, which, just like the Material Theme, completely remodels the IDEs with a set of themes, color schemes, icons, fonts and other features.
-Unfortunately it is a paid theme and is not available to JetBrains products, so a porting has been made inside the plugin :)
+Unfortunately, it's a paid theme and isn't available to JetBrains products, so a porting has been made inside the plugin :)

 ##### Night Owl